codevarz/ContactApp/README.md

 # ContactApp
-my test MEAN stack application
+my end to end MEAN stack application to perform CRUD operations in mongoDB by creating and consuming RESTful services

 Import the project